In this #TechinThree episode, Andrew Frost gives a basic introduction to Ethernet and explains the technology’s main benefits.

 When considering internet connectivity for your business, it’s natural to assume that broadband is your only option.
 However, as more organisations begin to invest in and use cloud-based services, Ethernet (leased lines) technology has emerged as a popular solution due to its ability to offer guaranteed speeds and high service level agreements.

-In this #TechinThree episode, Andrew Frost runs through the different types of Ethernet technology and how they can improve a business’ fortunes.
+In this #TechinThree episode, Andrew Frost runs through the different types of networking and how they can improve a business’ fortunes.

 For reference, here’s a still of this week’s whiteboard!